 What might change?
 Your diagnosis; getting older: further reflection on your goals of treatment; a change of relationships; and further direct experience, reading or discussions with others.

-As a member of Caring Advocates, you can submit your choices for an “UPDATED FINAL” Natural Dying—Living Will any time.
+As a Caring Advocates member, you can revise and submit your choices any time, for your “UPDATED FINAL” Natural Dying—Living Will.